cuiyaxuan/scSTADE_tutorial1/source/Tutorial/4_Example_VisiumHD_test.rst

 .. raw:: html

-    <div style="font-size: 15px;">In this tutorial, we show how to apply DenoiseST to identify spatial domains on VisiumHD dataset.
+    <div style="font-size: 15px;">In this tutorial, we show how to apply scSTADE to identify spatial domains on VisiumHD dataset.
 As a example, we analyse the VisiumHD dataset.</div>

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html

-    <div style="font-size: 15px;">The source code package is freely available at https://github.com/cuiyaxuan/DenoiseST/tree/master.
+    <div style="font-size: 15px;">The source code package is freely available at https://github.com/cuiyaxuan/scSTADE/tree/master.
 The datasets used in this study can be found at https://drive.google.com/drive/folders/1H-ymfCqlDR1wpMRX-bCewAjG5nOrIF51?usp=sharing.</div>

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: ipython3

-    from DenoiseST_HD import DenoiseST
+    from scSTADE_HD import scSTADE
     import os
     import torch
     import pandas as pd